sunnyvempati/hyrox-training-2025/week-03.md

 ---

 # **Your Notes Section**

-*Use this space for schedule changes, travel, how you felt, insights, questions for next week, etc.*
+_Use this space for schedule changes, travel, how you felt, insights, questions for next week, etc._

 **Schedule Changes:**

+- will be traveling wed & thurs, can workout and run outside (not sure about gym access though)
+- **How I Felt This Week:**

+- i feel good but i also had a sick kid so i did not workout on wednesday, did the threshold run on thurs (no additional lift), then friday did the hyrox simulation but didn't do any lifting after due to time constraints, and completely missed saturday and sunday. i'm bummed but i'm ready to get back on track this week and push it. even with travel my goal is not miss any workout.
+- **Questions/Observations for Coach:**

+- instead of being prescriptive about which exercise (for resistance training) to do, give me the muscle group and a couple examples, i have plenty i like for each muscle, so give me very effective ones and i can pick.
+- **Looking Ahead to Week 4:**

 -
--

-**How I Felt This Week:**
--
--

-**Questions/Observations for Coach:**
--
--

-**Looking Ahead to Week 4:**
--
--
+- ***

----

-*Week 4 will increase sled frequency and introduce longer race-pace segments.
-Your body is adapting perfectly - the foundation work is paying off.*
+  _Week 4 will increase sled frequency and introduce longer race-pace segments.
+Your body is adapting perfectly - the foundation work is paying off._